 In review, story selection favors the left, but is generally factual.
 They utilize emotionally loaded headlines such as “The cashless society is a con – and big finance is behind it” and “Trump back-pedals on Russian meddling remarks after outcry”.
 The Guardian typically utilizes credible sources such as thoughtco.com, gov.UK, HuffPost, independent.co.uk, and the Miami Herald.

-A 2014 Pew Research Survey found that 72% of ABC News’ audience is consistently or mostly liberal, 20% Mixed and 9% consistently or mostly conservative.
+A 2014 Pew Research Survey found that 72% of The Guardian’s audience is consistently or mostly liberal, 20% Mixed and 9% consistently or mostly conservative.
 This indicates that The Guardian is strongly preferred by a more liberal audience.

-A factual search reveals that the Guardian has a clean fact check record.
+A factual search reveals that the Guardian has failed one fact check.

-Overall, we rate The Guardian Left-Center biased based on story selection that moderately favors the left and High for factual reporting due to proper sourcing and a clean fact check record.
-(5/18/2016) Updated (M. Huitsing 10/07/2019)
+Overall, we rate The Guardian Left-Center biased based on story selection that moderately favors the left and High for factual reporting due to proper sourcing and a reasonable fact check record.
+(5/18/2016) Updated (M. Huitsing 10/31/2019)